Fire damage restoration

 Before reaching out to your insurance company, take these important steps to prepare:

 Fires often destroy important documents needed for legal, financial, and personal matters.
 Even fire-damaged money can sometimes be replaced.
 If more than half of a bill remains intact, it may be exchanged through the Federal Reserve.
-Make a list of documents to replace, which may include:
+Documents to recover or replace after a fire would include:

 • Driver’s licenses and passports